Management of Finances at Bungay Town Council.

 Bank balances are reported monthly and are recorded in the minutes.

-Following the end of the financial year, the Annual Management Accounts are prepared and a summary of these is reported to the Annual Town Meeting in April.
+Following the end of the financial year, the Annual Management Accounts are prepared and a summary of these are reported to the Annual Town Assembly in May.

-Once approved, they are published in the Annual Report, and the July Council Newsletter.
+Once approved, they are published in the Annual Report and placed on the website in July in accordance with the publication requirements..

 WHO CHECKS THE ACCOUNTS, AND APPROVES THEM?